YaliangLin/aaaaaa/README.md

 --------------------------------------

-notice:if you want your new added squirrel be shown on the mainpage, please check the option "have image".
+notice:if you want your new added squirrel to be shown on the mainpage, please check the option "have image".

 qq:408707751